 The first step in managing your contracts is to select a point person.
 This person’s dedicated job will be to take ownership of contracts after they’re signed and ensure they are organized in a repository.

 Why select only one person?
 The saying “too many cooks in the kitchen” applies to this situation.
 Contract management requires daily, diligent adherence to a step-by-step process.
-Add too many players to the project, and pain points are likely to surface.
+Add too many players to the project, and pain points will likely surface.

 After selecting a point person, it’s important to consider access and visibility.
 How will you give and restrict access to your contracts?
 Your team will have to decide whether you’ll allow everyone at your organization to see all contract information or if you’ll only give certain people access.